Zerodex1/Zerodex.github.io/content/post/linux-Enumeration.md

 # linux Enumeration For Privilege esclation

-In this article I will share with you some techniques for enumerate linux systenm
+**In this article I will share with you some techniques for enumerate linux system.**

 Table of contents :